Paul Le Mat

 Paul Le Mat (born September 22, 1945) is an American actor.
 He first came to prominence with his role in American Graffiti (1973); his performance was met with critical acclaim and earned him the Golden Globe Award for New Star of the Year – Actor.

-Le Mat's breakout performance in George Lucas' American Graffiti landed him the lead role in box office hit Aloha, Bobby and Rose (1975).
+Le Mat's breakout performance in George Lucas's American Graffiti landed him the lead role in box office hit Aloha, Bobby and Rose (1975).
 He also is known for his work in the Jonathan Demme films Handle with Care (1977) and Melvin and Howard (1980).
 He won another Golden Globe award for his performance in the TV film The Burning Bed (1984) and starred in the cult film Puppet Master (1989), which spawned a franchise.

 Early life and education

 Le Mat was born to Matthew (1914–1963) and Elizabeth LeMat (1917–2016).

 He graduated from Newport Harbor High School in 1963, and attended San Diego City College, Cypress Junior College, Chapman College, and eventually received an Associate of Arts degree from Los Angeles Valley College.
-Le Mat served in the Vietnam War with the U.S. Navy on an SP-5B Marlin seaplane in a maritime patrol squadron.
+Le Mat served in the Vietnam War with the U.S. Navy.